kubernetes-sigs/kernel-module-management/docs/mkdocs/documentation/module_loader_image.md

 KMM will first check if the image name specified in the `containerImage` field exists.
 If it does, the build will be skipped.
-Otherwise, KMM will create a Job to build your image.
+Otherwise, KMM will create a Pod to build your image.
 The [kaniko](https://github.com/GoogleContainerTools/kaniko) build system is used.
-KMM monitors the health of the build job, retrying if necessary.
+KMM monitors the health of the build pod, retrying if necessary.

 The following build arguments are automatically set by KMM: